yieldprotocol/fyDai/README.md

 Detailed documentation can be found in the [Yield docs](http://docs.yield.is).

 ## Warning
 This code is provided as-is, with no guarantees of any kind.
-Also don't buy any fyDai governance token or interact with any contracts not listed on our [deployments](http://docs.yield.is) page.

 ## Install